 ANNUAL CONVENTION ON THE GLOBAL SOUTH :

-Institute of International Studies (IIS), Universitas Gadjah Mada, is developing insights on International Relations studies from the Global South perspectives.
+Institute of International Studies (IIS), Universitas Gadjah Mada, is developing insights on International Relations studies from the Global South perspective.
 Initiated from the “Bandung Conference and Beyond” in 2015, IIS has committed to contribute to Global South studies by hosting the series of Annual Convention on the Global South that began in 2019.
-The upcoming forum will discuss how the Global South repositions themselves in current global political dynamics from several aspects and perspectives through various thematic panels.
+The upcoming forum will discuss how the Global South deals with the great divide through their participation in G20 and other multilateral schemes in a time of polarised global politics from several issues and perspectives through various thematic panels.

-Climate Justice and Environmental Issues in Global South
+Climate Justice and Energy Transition in the Global South